NouChanprasidh/Angular-E-Commerce-/Angular Capstone Project/README.md

 <li>Typescript</li>
 <li>Bootstrap-3</li>
 <li>Jquery</li>
-<li>Slick Carousel</li>
+<li>Sliders</li>
 <li>font-awesome</li>
 <li>Css</li>
 <li>Json Server</li>
 <li>jasmine</li>
 </ol>
-I have used Slick Carousel for this Project and customized it's css.
+I have used Sliders for this Project and customized it's css.
 Jquery is also used for some designs animations in the menu.
-A Fake jason server is used to fetch data from db file.
-The Website is fully Mobile Responsive.
 The Website enables the user to perform all e- commerce operations:
 <ol>
   <li>Home Page Showing Top sellers ,reviews as well as Latetes Products.</li>